buddhamagnet/cv/README.md

 ## MOST RECENT PROJECTS

+### JAN 2021 - PRESENT: CONSULTANT ENGINEER - THE ECONOMIST

+Back at The Economist again, this time on a contract to build out a syndication platform to consolidate and centralise various approaches adopted in-house to syndicate content to a range of internal, retail, wholesale and aggregation clients.

+Techologies used: Typescript, AWS (Lambda, SNS, SQS, AWS CDK, Step Functions, CloudWatch Events).

-### OCT 2020 - PRESENT: CONSULTANT ENGINEER - LUSH
+### OCT 2020 - JAN 2021: CONSULTANT ENGINEER - LUSH

 Working as a back end engineer across a variety of products and teams.
 Remit included consolidating and documenting the microservice estate, hiring new engineers, building and maintaining services, acting as a conduit between back end and front end teams, collaborating as devops building CICD pipelines (ArgoCD, K8S) and working on cloud back end (GCP) with services written in Go, Python and Node.
 Used a variety of build and dev tools including [Mage](https://magefile.org), [Tusk](https://github.com/rliebz/tusk), [SOPS](https://github.com/mozilla/sops).
 GCP technologies used: BigQuery, Spanner, PubSub, Cloud Storage, Cloud SQL, Kubernetes, GCE.